fedimint/fedimint/docs/architecture.md

 ## Client interaction
 Clients communicate with federation members via a REST API.
 They are expected to communicate with as many members as necessary for the required assurances since some might be malicious.

 Communication is asynchronous.
 First clients submit a transaction.
 After that they can query the transaction's status.
 If the transaction is found to be faulty the status will be **error** and the transaction will not be submitted to the consensus.
-Once a transaction was included in a consensus round its state changes from **proposed** to **accepted** or **error** in case there was a previously undetected problem (e.g. quick double spend).
+Once a transaction has been included in a consensus round its state changes from **proposed** to **accepted** or **error** in case there was a previously undetected problem (e.g. quick double spend).
 Note that the accepted state is not final.
-Depending on the module outputs may need further action, e.g. generating blind signatures or actually submitting a withdrawal transaction.
-These will show up in the status as they become available.
+Depending on the module outputs, further action may be required, e.g. generating blind signatures or actually submitting a withdrawal transaction.
+These actions will show up in the status as they become available.